What Is a Reverse Mortgage?

 All About Reverse Mortgage

-A reverse mortgage is Insured by the Department of Housing and Urban Development (HUD) division of the US Government.
+A reverse mortgage is Insured by the Federal Housing Administration (FHA).
 This enables homeowners who are 62 or older to easily borrow against the equity of their homes.

 - Qualifying homeowners can choose to receive tax-free** payments from reverse mortgage lenders either on a monthly basis, in a lump sum, or as a line of credit.